marisarpo/horizons-week02/day6/README.md

 NOTE: Don't add `id's` or `classes` to any of the HTML elements!
 That would make this too easy.

+NOTE 2: YOU CANNOT USE THE `index` or `indexOf` functions in jQuery to do this.

 ### Problem #2: Simple Twitter

 ![Simple Twitter](img/simpletwitter.gif)